lighterlightbulb/Oldgrounds/README.md

 # Oldgrounds
 A fan recreation of Newgrounds, with goals to recreate to add in more of a social network feel into it.

 This repository contains no copyrighted, or stolen code.
 All content here is 100% original.
-Oldgrounds is not sponsored by, or hosted by Newgrounds.
+Oldgrounds is not sponsored by, hosted by, or affiliated with Newgrounds in any way.

 ## Features
 - Selling Feature: Customizability